Anton0Lee/Project1_grp5/README.md

 This project aims to analyse data and answer the following questions

 ## Question 1: How does the changes of interest rate impact the housing market?
+    #After analysis, it is observed that most houses are sold when the interest rate is low and the least houses are sold when the interest rate is high.
+    #Additionally, the housing price increases as the interest rate drops.

 ## Question 2: Optimal Location for Real Estate Investment

 ## Question 3:What are the most expensive suburbs in Melbourn and what factors affect the prices in these suburbs?